pfheatwole/thesis/meta/discussion.rst

   Ultimately though, they use *heuristics* to estimate the wind, not actual system dynamics.

+* Thermal detectors are *feature detectors*.
+They don't estimate the fine detail of the wind field; instead they **summarize** regions of the wind field using some predefined structure.
+They don't have access to good estimates of the actual wind field, so they rely on heuristics over paraglider motion.

+  Heuristics rely on the **effects** of the wind field, not the wind field itself.
+The same cause can have many different effects, which is why trying to determine the cause from an observed effect is such a pain.
+More importantly, features are summary information about the *effects*, but what I really want is information about the underlying *cause*.

+  Heuristics fail to make full use of our domain knowledge of canopy aerodynamics.
+There is structure in the data that is not used to collect more information.
+They make inefficient use of the data.

+  In summary, heuristics rely on the paraglider track having a particular structure (eg, coring a thermal), but **the structure of the flight is not necessarily indicative of the underlying structure**.
+It's suggestive, but not equivalent.
+Using the dynamics lets you recover the underlying structure without depending on structure of the flight (although circling flight will definitely help reduce uncertainty).

+  **Feature extraction should be split into two steps: (1) estimate the wind vectors, and (2) extract features from the wind vectors.** Doing those two steps at the same time is suboptimal.

 * Kept getting lost on how to present existing tools (linearized thermals, circling method, etc) that attempt to extract wind field structure from